In the end, Stranger Things lost its way in a maze of sci-fi bunkum – review

 “Something is coming,” a young boy whispers to his assembled friends.
 “Something hungry for blood.”
 It’s 1983 – or 2016 – and you’re in Hawkins, Indiana – or on your sofa – playing Dungeons & Dragons... or watching Netflix’s Stranger Things.
 Over the decade since we first encountered the youthful protagonists, the show, created by the Duffer Brothers, has become an international sensation, launching careers and spawning an empire of video games, novelisations, podcasts and a stage play.
 Now, it ends where it began, with one last roll of the dice for our intrepid players.

 The plot of this series has left me – like many of the show’s fans, according to the internet – baffled.
-But, then again, the great success of Stranger Things has always been its casting, not its writing.
-Winona Ryder’s Joyce was a superb anchor for the show’s emotions, yet she has been sidelined this season with the writers apparently unsure how to integrate her into a more action narrative.
+But then again, the great success of Stranger Things has always been its casting, not its writing.
+Winona Ryder’s Joyce was a superb anchor for the show’s emotions, yet she has been sidelined this season, with the writers apparently unsure how to integrate her into a more action-based narrative.
 David Harbour, similarly, was an inspired booking: gruff, broken, but ultimately likeable.
-And, in its young cast, Netflix has picked a few stars: Finn Wolfhard has grown into a charismatic screen presence, Dustin Matarazzo has natural comic timing, and Sadie Sink is now a legitimate dramatic actor.
-(It is hard to avoid the feeling that Netflix is grooming its new young star, Fisher, for a possible spin-off).
-In Joe Keery and Maya Hawke (Steve Harrington and Robin Buckley, respectively), they unearthed two plausible A-listers, and perhaps the best piece of later casting was Jamie Campbell-Bower – best known for turns in Sweeney Todd and Harry Potter – in the dual role of Vecna and Henry Creed.
+And in its young cast, Netflix has picked a few stars: Finn Wolfhard has grown into a charismatic screen presence, Dustin Matarazzo has natural comic timing, and Sink is now a legitimate dramatic actor.
+(It is hard to avoid the feeling that Netflix is grooming its new young star, Fisher, for a possible spin-off.)
+In Joe Keery and Maya Hawke (Steve Harrington and Robin Buckley, respectively), it unearthed two plausible A-listers, and perhaps the best piece of later casting was Campbell-Bower – best known for turns in Sweeney Todd and Harry Potter – in the dual role of Vecna and Creel.
 His performance, in particular, elevates this finale.

 In the end, the Duffer Brothers just about manage to right the ship in the final act.
 There’s a degree of fan service to this (Will’s coming out scene, in the penultimate episode, was a particularly clunky moment where the discourse seemed to collide with the narrative), but it ensures that each of our central characters – El, Mike, Will, Dustin, Lucas, Max, Nancy, Jonathan, Steve, Robin, Joyce and Hop – are given a send-off that rounds out their arc.
 This helps to offset the show’s Upside Down denouement, which is interminable, anticlimactic and so confusing that it’s hard not to give up on the exposition.